*Updated 20 February, 2018*

 I can’t blame him, though.
 It probably would have been very strange for him to tell his family, “So I met this girl a year ago, we have been talking and we are interested in one another, she got fired from her job in Korea and changed her ticket last minute to come visit me in Italy.
 Can she come stay with us?”

-His mom, being the kind, generous woman that she is, didn’t have any problem opening her home to “a girl” who appeared to be just a friend of her son’s.
+His mom, being the kind, generous woman that she is, didn’t have any problem opening her home to her son’s “friend.”

 Once we pulled in the drive and parked, she came out to meet us and all of my nerves melted away.